 The DSL and deputy will undertake child protection and safeguarding training, which will include online safety, at least every 2 years.
 They will also update their knowledge and skills on the subject of online safety at regular intervals, and at least annually.
-In line with the requirement of the Sheffield Children's Safeguarding Partnership, the online safety co-ordinator will be trained to the same level as the DSL.
+In line with the requirement of both Sheffield and Derby and Derbyshire Children's Safeguarding Partnership, the online safety co-ordinator will be trained to the same level as the DSL.
+Online Safety co-ordinator training is available through Learn Sheffield for Sheffield Schools and through Education Data Hub for Derbyshire Schools.

 Governors will receive training on safe internet use and online safeguarding issues as part of their safeguarding training.
-This will take place on an annual basis.
+This will take place on an annual basis with contextual online safety updates shared termly.
 Volunteers will receive appropriate training and updates, if applicable.
 More information about safeguarding training is set out in our child protection and safeguarding policy.